risteskasimona/risteskasimona.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Finance at the London School of Economics.
 I will be available on the 2020/21 Academic Job Market.
 My job market paper can be found [here](https://github.com/academicpages/academicpages.github.io).

-My interests are in Asset Pricing, Behavioural Finance, Financial Intermediation and Public Finance.
+My interests are in Behavioural Finance, Real Estate and Housing Finance, Public Finance and Corporate Finance.